top of page

 Mema is a Baby Boomer grandma, who works at being ‘forever young.”
 Mema, a widow, enjoys spending time with family and friends.
 Mema spends much time on airplanes traveling to visit with grandchildren as often as possible.
 For several years now, Mema has been able to be a “hands on” grandma to three of the grandchildren who moved to Florida, living close by.

-“Grandma Lessons,”www.grandmother-blog.com is about Mema sharing her expertise and history, growth and research, tips and experiences as a Boomer grandma, and preserving it all for Mema’s grandchildren to have when they are older.
+“Grandma Lessons,”www.grandmother-blog.com, is about Mema sharing her continually growing expertise and history, research, tips and experiences as a Boomer grandparent, preserving it all for Mema’s grandchildren to have when they are older, to pass on to the generations to come.

 bottom of page